osick/the-trapped-knight/README.md

   tbd

 # References
-  * The problem will be explaiend in detail at [Numberphile](https://www.youtube.com/watch?v=RGQe8waGJ4w)
+  * The problem will be explained in detail at [Numberphile](https://www.youtube.com/watch?v=RGQe8waGJ4w)
   * On [OEIS](https://oeis.org/A323472) the length is computed for a large quantity of x,y-knights (aka x,y-leapers)